Ahhhhhhhhh alas the wondrous, ever protective vitamin C. Today I want to talk about her!

 Free radicals can continue to steal molecules creating more oxidative stress and dramatically altering the function of cells.
 This is where antioxidants step in.
 If a molecule is without an electron becoming a free radical (naughty child) a antioxidant such as vitamin C will actually donate an electron effectively neutralising the free radical.
 Because of the various stresses that our body will encounter every single day, antioxidants are extremely important to ensure vital parts of our cells like our DNA aren’t effected and damaged.
 Damage to our DNA can result in things like cancers.

 Pigmentation -Vitamin C is definitely beneficial in your pursuit of pigment free skin.
 Contrary to popular belief, vitamin C is not however a tyrosinase inhibitor.
 It provides protection from pigmentation by interacting with copper ions at the tyrosinase active site, having an antioxidant effect on these specific parts, which then has a carry on affect on the production of tyrosinase.
-So, vitamin C should be an add on when treating pigmentation specifically along with a tyrosinase inhibitor such as Alpha Arbutin, sort of like Batman & Robin – capiche!
+So, topical vitamin c serum should be an add on when treating pigmentation specifically along with a tyrosinase inhibitor such as Alpha Arbutin, sort of like Batman & Robin – capiche!
 This benefit provides a clear overall, brighter complexion.

 Collagen Synthesis -And here it is what every man and their dog have been looking for, the ultimate, the pinnacle of beauty treatments, Valhalla!
 Vitamin C works on creating a more youthful skin by reinforcing and stabilising collagen structures and promoting actual gene expression of collagen.
 And Bobs your uncle… pretty simple ain’t it (I know, that build up for something sooooo simple).